What is Bootstrap? Impact of Bootstrap on Web Development

 Customizable

-Bootstrap comes with incredible customizability.
-So, if you are unhappy with your template’s design, you can re-design it by including your preference in its CSS.
 In addition, it lets you combine it with the existing code so that both may complement each other’s functions.
-If you want to make a website with an extraordinary or unique look, this option is for you.
+This option is for you if you want to create a website with an extraordinary or unique look.

 A Huge Community